guildai/guild.ai/RULES.md

 ## Past, Present, and Future Tense

-*When referring to something that obviously occurred in the past, use past tense.*

-*Otherwise, use present tense, even when an event will occur in the future.*
+UPDATE (again): *Use present tense unless the sentence is nonsensical.*

 Good:

-- In the previous section, you trained a model.
+- In the previous section, you trai a model.
 - In the next section, you train a model.
-- (at the end of the section) In this section, you trained a model.
+- (at the end of the section) In this section, you trai a model.
 - (at the start of the section) In this section, you train a model.

 Bad:

-- In the previous section, you train a model.
+- In the previous section, you trained a model.
 - In the next section, you will train a model.

-If an expression using present tense is confusing, use future.
+Examples of not using present tense when the sentense makes no sense.

 Good: